Ukrainian serviceman killed, PM decries 'war crime'

 Ukraine's acting president said Russia was annexing Crimea in actions reminiscent of Nazi Germany's takeover of Austria and Czechoslovakia's Sudetenland in the run-up to World War Two.

-Two prominent political forces that took part in three months of demonstrations leading to the removal of Moscow-backed president Viktor Yanukovich called for Ukraine to break off diplomatic relations with its ex-Soviet master, Russia.
+Two prominent political forces that took part in three months of demonstrations that led to the removal of Moscow-backed president Viktor Yanukovich called for Ukraine to break off diplomatic relations with its ex-Soviet master Russia.

-Ukrainian military spokesman Vladislav Seleznyov, speaking to Reuters from Crimea, said one serviceman at the Simferopol base had died of his wounds.
+Ukrainian military spokesman Vladislav Seleznyov, speaking to Reuters by telephone from Crimea, said one serviceman at the Simferopol base had died of his wounds.
 A second man, a captain, was injured.

-A defence ministry statement later said the dead serviceman had been shot and killed while manning a tower overlooking a vehicle pool at the base.
-It said the attackers had been wearing Russian military uniforms and were holding the base commander in a nearby building.
+Seleznyov said the dead serviceman was responsible for overseeing a vehicle pool at the base.
+He said the attackers had told the Ukrainian servicemen that they were under arrest and their documents were confiscated.

-Interfax Ukraine news agency, quoting Crimean police, said a member of the pro-Russian "self-defence forces" was also killed in the incident.
-The report could not immediately be confirmed.
+It was unclear, Seleznyov said, who had staged the assault.
+He described the attackers as "unknown forces, fully equipped and their faces covered".

 People in Crimea, home to Russia's Black Sea Fleet, voted overwhelmingly in a weekend referendum to join Russia, and a treaty to incorporate the region was signed in Moscow on Tuesday.
 Ukraine, the European Union and United States have denounced the referendum and proposed annexation as illegal.